Skip to main content

 Some parents prefer to switch all at once, while others take a gradual approach.
 If you choose to transition slowly, you could start by mixing prepared formula with cow's milk and gradually increase the amount over time.

-One of my biggest concerns when switching from formula to cow’s milk was whether my baby would be getting enough calories.
+One of my biggest concerns when switching from formula to cow’s milk was whether cow's milk is healthy for toddlers.

 What Kind of Milk Is Best for a 1-Year-Old?